[View Printable Version]

 Ability to represent the Department and communicate effectively with the public, legislators, the media, outside agencies and other County departments.

-Graduation from a regionally accredited or New York State registered college or university with a Master's degree in epidemiology or a health related field with a minimum of six (6) credits in epidemiology and six (6) additional credits in either epidemiology or biostatistics, and three (3) years of full-time professional-level work experience, or its part-time equivalent, conducting data collection, analysis, and reporting in support of applied epidemiologic investigations and public health surveillance (for example: Studying disease patterns and tracking risk factors for disease in a public health practice setting), two (2) years of which must have been in a supervisory capacity.
+Graduation from a regionally accredited or New York State registered college or university with a Master's degree in epidemiology or a health related field with a minimum of six (6) credits in epidemiology and six (6) additional credits in either epidemiology or biostatistics, and three (3) years of full-time professional-level work experience, or its part-time equivalent, conducting data collection, analysis, and reporting in support of applied epidemiologic investigations and public health surveillance (for example: Studying disease patterns and tracking risk factors for disease in a public health practice setting), one (1) year of which must have been in a supervisory capacity.

 NOTE: A PhD in epidemiology, biostatistics or public health may be substituted for one (1) year of the above non-supervisory work experience.